sbakiu/immoscout-bot/README.md

 ### Execute

 The application offers a single GET endpoint `/findplaces`.
 It returns the unseen apartments as a json, but it also sends a notification for each of them via Telegram.
 On this same endpoint you can set up a regular execution as well.
-You can use [UptimeRobot](https://uptimerobot.com) for this purpose.